 In today's busy world the sympathetic nervous system (your fight or flight mode) can dominate your parasympathetic (rest and digest mode) it's important to balance this as our nervous system is our master controller.
 It oversees our breathing, digestion, heart rate and hormones, including our adrenal response.

-One of our favourite products during stressful periods is Dr. Schulze Superfood.
 B vitamins are incredibly important during times of stress as we use this up much quicker when our body is under stress.
-B vitamins are water soluable so our bodies need a continual supply of these nutrients.
+B vitamins are water soluble so our bodies need a continual supply of these nutrients.
 When these are low we can feel fatigued, unmotivated and our mood can also suffer.
 Magnesium is also important during stressful times.

 Stress can be external factors that are unavoidable but also can be from the pressures we put on ourselves and even exercise.
 It's during stressful periods when we have an even greater need to recharge the batteries but its unfortunate that during these times, we seem to have less time to prep good nourishing foods to refuel our bodies.